Get

 12. Add Yogurt to Their Diet

-The probiotics in yogurt can help balance your dog’s gut microbiome, which can have an affect on their breath.
+The probiotics in yogurt can help balance your dog’s gut microbiome, which can have an effect on their breath.
 While yogurt should not be the primary source of your dog’s nutrition, it can be a beneficial snack every once in a while.

 When searching for a yogurt to feed to your dog, make sure that it is plain.
 No flavors, sugars, or artificial sweeteners should be present.
 You should be especially wary of sweeteners like xylitol, which is toxic to dogs.
 You should also avoid chocolate yogurt since chocolate is toxic to dogs.